cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 Coverity has a free (for open source) static analysis toolkit that can work on every commit in integration with [Travis CI](http://travis-ci.org) and [AppVeyor](http://www.appveyor.com/).

 ### Cppcheck
 Cppcheck is free and open source.
 It strives for 0 false positives and does a good job at it.
-Therefore all warnings should be enabled: `-enable=all`
+Therefore all warnings should be enabled: `--enable=all`

 ### Clang's Static Analyzer